 Standard C states that a company offers a minimum of 15% of each class of equity to the public.

 Standard A requires that a company must have N3 billion in shareholders’ equity.
-There are no such requirements for Standards B and C in terms of shareholders’ equity.
+However, there are no such requirements for Standards B and C in terms of shareholders’ equity.

 Standards A, B, C states that Promoters and Directors to be on the main board should retain shares.
-The shares should be 50% Pre- Initial Public Offering (IPO) for 12 months.
+Basically, the shares should be 50% Pre- Initial Public Offering (IPO) for 12 months.

 Standards A and B states that the number of public shareholders in a company must be 300 and above (for equity shares). while Standard B states that the number of public shareholders in such a company will not be less than 51